 1547 W Elmdale Ave, Chicago, IL 60660, United States

 This tiny restaurant located in a residential building on a side street in Edgewater specializes in huaraches made from fresh masa.
 These come with a wide variety of toppings of a pastor, asada, and chorizo tinga, a delicately spiced marinated chicken, squash blossoms, and grilled poblanos with onion cactus and Mexican truffles mixed with whole kernel corn.
 There is also an option of green or red salsa, and the portions are filling.
 There are sopes, tacos, tortas, tostadas, burritos, and enchiladas also available, in addition to the huaraches.
-The small restaurant only has sitting of six tables, but during summer, they expand to the patio.
+The small restaurant only has a handful of tables inside, but during the summer they expand to the patio.

 445 N Clark St, Chicago, IL 60654, United States

 This sophisticated Rick Bayless restaurant serves fresh Mexican dishes with an upscale twist.
-The menu changes often, but the Mexican cuisine served is made from fresh, local ingredients which guarantee flavor.
+The menu changes often, but the Mexican cuisine served is made from fresh, local ingredients which guarantee great flavor.
 The quesadillas are filled with chorizo, black beans, and queso fresco and served with a Veracruz salsa negra and the platillos fuertes, mostly a meat or seafood option dressed with a chili sauce.
 The meals come with a delectable yellow mole and the traditional green and red mole.
-The desserts are sweet, and an excellent option is the Devil’s food cake with avocado mousse, strawberries two ways- fresh, squiggles, crispy hoja santa meringues, and other options depending on the menu of the day.
+Make sure to save room for dessert An excellent option is the Devil’s food cake with avocado mousse, strawberries two ways- fresh, squiggles, crispy hoja santa meringues, and other options depending on the menu of the day.

 3661 N Elston Ave, Chicago, IL 60618, United States